Alfresco/acs-deployment/docs/helm/eks-deployment.md

 ### HTTPS

-The most simple way to access applications running on Kubernetes behind HTTPS is using [cert-manager](https://cert-manager.io/) to request on-the-fly a [LetsEncrypt](https://letsencrypt.org/) certificate.
+The simplest way to access applications running on Kubernetes behind HTTPS is using [cert-manager](https://cert-manager.io/) to request on-the-fly a [LetsEncrypt](https://letsencrypt.org/) certificate.
 This is an optional but recommended step.